 Am I required to complete ENGN3100 if I have already completed ENGN3200 Engineering Internship?

 I have work experience at ANU/another university.
-If it cannot be counted towards the minimum 8 weeks of work experience, can it count towards the remaining 4 weeks?
+If it cannot be counted towards the minimum 280 hours of work experience, can it count towards the maximum 140 hours?

-Yes, it can still be counted towards “the remaining 4 weeks in any type of employment”.
+Yes, it can still be counted towards “the maximum 140 hours in any type of employment”.

 Can I start ENGN3100 placement before receiving the pre-approval outcome?